 Unless the parent directs district personnel to release the student unaccompanied, the parent or other authorized adult must follow the sign-out procedures listed above.
-If a student is permitted by his or her parent to leave campus unaccompanied, the nurse will document the time of day the student was released.
+If a student is permitted by their parent to leave campus unaccompanied, the nurse will document the time of day the student was released.
 Under no circumstances will a student in elementary or middle school be released unaccompanied.

-If a student is 18 years of age or is an emancipated minor, the student may sign him- or herself out of school.
+If a student is 18 years of age or is an emancipated minor, the student may sign out of school.
 Documentation regarding the reason for the absence will be required.